aadennis/PowerShell/MusicTheory/SpeechFilesInMp3Format/readme.md

 Audio files for practising guitar fretboard memorization
 =======
-This is a collection of mp3 files.
+This is a collection of audio files.
 Each file asks you to find notes on a string, with a pause to give you time to find the note.
+The name of the file tells you more about its content.
 As an example, the name of this file...
 `10SecPause.3Strings.20Notes.JoannaVoice.mp3`
 means